opendatahub-io-contrib/ai-on-openshift/docs/demos/credit-card-fraud-detection-mlflow/credit-card-fraud.md

 ![Import from Git](img/Import_from_Git.png)

-In the "Git Repo URL" enter: [https://github.com/red-hat-data-services/credit-fraud-detection-demo](https://github.com/red-hat-data-services/credit-fraud-detection-demo){:target="_blank"} (this is the same repository we pulled into RHODS earlier).
+In the "Git Repo URL" enter: [https://github.com/red-hat-data-services/credit-fraud-detection-demo](https://github.com/red-hat-data-services/credit-fraud-detection-demo){:target="_blank"} (this is the same repository we pulled into RHOAI earlier).
 Then press "Show advanced Git options" and set "Context dir" to "/application".
 Finally, at the very bottom, click the blue "Deployment" link: